| At a Glance | |

 Dose escalation should be gradual and methodical.
 If weight loss plateaus:

-- Maintain new dose for 4+ weeks before any further titration.
+- Maintain the new pattern for 4+ weeks before any further titration.

 Managing Side Effects